flame-engine/flame/doc/effects.md

 # Effects

-An effect can be applied to any `Component` that the effect supports.
+An effect can be added to any `Component` that the effect supports.

-At the moment there are only `PositionComponentEffect`s, which are applied to `PositionComponent`s, which are presented below.

-If you want to create an effect for another component just extend the `ComponentEffect` class and add your created effect to the component by calling `component.add(yourEffect)`.
+If you want to create an effect for another component than the ones that already exist, just extend the `ComponentEffect` class and add your created effect to the component by calling `component.add(yourEffect)`.

 ## Common for all effects